TimBolhoeves/Webpage/README.md

-# Webstore django training
+# 📚 Web page django training
 A webpage application made to train some of the more complex Django stuff.

-# Setup
+# ⚙️ Setup
 To setup and run this application follow these steps in-order.
 * `py -m venv .venv`
 * `.\.venv\Scripts\activate` (and select the interpreter in your IDE (VScode = f1>select interpreter))